twalsh92/twalsh92.github.io/index.md

 ### Employment

+#### Software Engineer, Redgate Software - April 2018 - Present
+I work as part of a cross-functional team responsible for SQL Prompt, one of the leading productivity tools for data specialists working on the Microsoft SQL Server data platform.

-#### Graduate Teaching Assistant, University of Sheffield - September 2014 - Present
+#### Graduate Teaching Assistant, University of Sheffield - September 2014 - December 2017
 Responsible for assisting undergraduate students during weekly lab classes, helping solve technical issues and answering any questions they may have.
 I have also had the opportunity to lead certain lab classes and to work alongside lecturers in the planning of future lab classes.

 #### Software Testing and Development Intern, SkillFlick - July 2013 - September 2013